-2. United ArtsCard
+United ArtsCard

 The United ArtsCard is a donor premium for United Arts donors of \$100 or more.
-The card provides the bearer with 2-for-1 or discounted ticket opportunities at a variety of local arts and cultural happenings as well as a 15% discount to a variety of cultural organizations.
+The card provides the bearer with 2-for-1 ticket opportunities or a 15% discount at a variety of local arts and cultural organizations' events, classes and gift shops.
 Discounted tickets opportunities encourage donors to try a variety of cultural events and expand their cultural repertoire.
 Over 2,000 cards are distributed annually.

-C. ARTS EDUCATION
+ARTS EDUCATION

-1. In-School Arts Education Services.
+Arts Education Services

-(a) School-Age Programs - School-aged arts education programs that correlate to Sunshine State Standards and become an essential part of the school curriculum.
-Programming draws from

-Lake, Orange, Osceola and Seminole counties, regardless of the location of the school being served.
+United Arts advocates for and facilitates K-12 arts education programs that correlate to Sunshine State Standards and become an essential part of the school curriculum.
+Programming draws from Lake, Orange, Osceola and Seminole counties and beyond, ensuring that students throughout the region have access to cultural treasures, wherever they may be.

-Orange County Public Schools contracts with United Arts each year to facilitate curriculum based arts education services in the schools.
-From concert etiquette to musical selections to ballet positions, teachers prepare students weeks in advance for what they will see and hear.
-Services include in-school assemblies, hands-on workshops, and field trips to theaters and museums - in every genre from history, science, visual art, dance, music, and theater.
-Last year, the \$454,656 contract provided over 97,884 student experiences at a cost of \$4.64 per experience.
+- Orange County Public Schools (OCPS) contracts with United Arts each year to facilitate curriculum-based arts education services in the schools.
+From concert etiquette to musical selections to ballet positions, teachers prepare students in advance for what they will see and hear.
+Services include in-school assemblies, hands-on workshops, field trips to theaters and museums, and virtual experiences, exposing students to a variety of genres including history, science, visual arts, dance, music, and theater.
+This \$549,000 annual contract provides both live and virtual experiences, ensuring that regardless of how they are learning, arts education remains a part of their curriculum. - Arts and Cultural Access Funding United Arts partners with local corporations-to provide funding to cover the costs of classroom-specific arts education experiences.